CSCI578FinalProject/CallGraphEngine/README.md

 in the root directory, do:
 ```
 mvn install
-// to generate call graph with method parameters populated \n
+// to generate call graph with method parameters populated
-java -jar target/javacg-0.1-SNAPSHOT-static.jar -n {input_dir} > {output_file_name} \n
+java -jar target/javacg-0.1-SNAPSHOT-static.jar -n {input_dir} > {output_file_name}
-// to generate call graph with method parameters not populated, this is used for our project \n
+// to generate call graph with method parameters not populated, this is used for our project
 java -jar target/javacg-0.1-SNAPSHOT-static.jar -dn {input_dir} > {output_file_name}
 ```